mohantysachidananda7-prog/mohantysachidananda7-prog/README.md

 -->
 # 👋 Hi, I'm Akash

-- 🔧 Full-Stack Developer based in Bhubaneswar, India.
+- 🔧 Web Developer based in Bhubaneswar, India.
-- 📬 How to reach me: [k.akashkumar2005@gmail.com](mailto:k.akashkumar2005@gmail.com)
+- 📬 How to reach me: [mohantysachidananda7@gamil.com](mailto:mohantysachidananda7@.com)
 - 🧠 Solved 168+ LeetCode problems, showcasing strong skills in Java, C++, and Python.
 - 🌟 Starred projects like a Chatbot and Spotify Clone, shining with sleek UI and solid backend logic.
-- 🔗 Rocking a cool 400+ connections on [LinkedIn](https://www.linkedin.com/in/akash-kanar/)!
+- 🔗 Rocking a cool 400+ connections on [LinkedIn](www.linkedin.com/in/sachidananda-mohanty-a1a0933a2)!
 - 🚀 Development sparked my coding passion—now it’s a lifelong affair!
-Dive into my [portfolio](#).
+Dive into my [portfolio](https://mohantysachidananda7-prog.github.io/My-portfolio/).

 ---